 Investing in the stock markets and earning dividends and capital gains is a great way to create passive income.
 You can also consider starting a business, blogging, real estate, and writing a book.

 With careful planning, you can build one or more sources of passive income and have enough to pay all your bills without putting in an extra ounce of ‘work’.
-Many of the rich people we hear about get a significant portion of their wealth from passive income.
+Many of the rich people we hear about do get a significant portion of their wealth from passive income.
 Many regular Joe’s are also able to build a sizable nest egg by investing long-term and watching their portfolio grow.

 Generating enough passive income so that work becomes optional is a dream held by many.